Let me start off by saying, this won’t be an ordinary review.

 Which 6+ year shapewear undershirt am I referring to?
 The now defunct Equmen Core Precision Undershirt.

 Confused as to the similarities, I sent my contact at Shear Enterprises the following email:

-wanted to let you know i got the svelte undershirt, so thanks for sending it over!
+Wanted to let you know I got the Svelte By Sully undershirt, so thanks for sending it over!

-i ask because the black v-neck svelte you sent me is an identical match to my equmen undershirt of the same size. i don’t mean similar — i mean exactly the same.
+I ask because the black v-neck Svelte By Sully you sent me is an identical match to my Equmen undershirt of the same size.
+I don’t mean similar — I mean exactly the same.

 A short while later, I received the following response:

 SVELTE by Sully was personally designed by Rhonda Shear and Anthony Sullivan, along with Shear’s in-house design team at Shear Enterprises.

 SVELTE was designed to achieve what men idealize in an undershirt.
 Sully’s dissatisfaction with every other brand on the market combined with Shear’s extensive background and success in designing shapewear, the idea for SVELTE seemed like a match made in heaven!
 SVELTE by Sully went through multiple test periods, with consumer feedback, so that we could provide a product we are proud of.

 SVELTE features extra long stay-tucked styling with compression and ribbing for support and smoothing, along with vents for cooling.

 SVELTE by Sully is constructed from high-quality yarns and dyes that are designed to be colorfast, and keep their shape after many, many washes and wears.